turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 [Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]

-## Section 2:
+## Section 2: Developing a career story
- To develop a solid career story you must first consider your audience and a  have a theme to craft a compelling narrative.
+ To develop a solid career story you must first consider your audience, then identitfy a theme based on your prior professioanl and life experiences, that allows you to craft a compelling narrative.

- # To Know your Audience: Conduct research to figure out:
+ ## To Know your Audience:
+ Conduct research to figure out:
- * What is happening with specific industries?
+ * What is happening with specific industries that you are interested in?
  * What is happening within specific companies?
- * What current challenges are important to them?
+ * What current challenges are important to these businessess and teams?

+ ## Have a theme:
-# Have a theme that identifies the following:
+ It should that identify the following:
- * Your top strenghts, accomplishments and values
+ * Your top strenghts,values and accomplishments
  * What value will you bring to a company?

 ## Section 3: Craft a narrative using the 3 Act Arc:
 Taking more lessons from Pixar as well as storytelling theory from Joseph Campbell, most stories (in the western tradition at least) follow the 3-Act Arc:

 Act I (Set-Up)